-Maya, South America, Amazon BUNDLE - UPDATED
+Maya, South America, Amazon bundle

 A bundle of book-based resources to support topic work on the ancient Maya, the Amazon and South America.
 Included in this pack are four sets of Starting Points notes for Rain Player, the Chocolate Tree, The Great Kapok Tree, and The Shaman’s Apprentice.
 Each of these is available separately on the Primary English website, but can be downloaded here as a value-for-money bundle.